spencer411/2021_Bioinformatics_Fellowship/README.md

 In the second line we are telling CheckM to "analyze" using 16 threads (-t 16), and that our genomes have the extension .fa (-x fa) pointing CheckM to a folder that contains all of our _Salmonella_ genomes, and providing CheckM with the path and name of the output folder to create (in this case checkm_output)

-In the last line of code we are telling CheckM to assess the data we analyzed in the prior step for contamination and completeness (qa).
+In the last line of code, we are telling CheckM to assess the data we analyzed in the prior step for contamination and completeness (qa).

 Completeness and contamination will be written directly to your output file.
 Usually, contamination at a levels of 5% or less is considered adequate, and genomes should generally be at least 90% complete.